OpenDataServices/farm-level-data-standard/docs/05 identification.md

 The GloballyUniqueRecordID always needs to stay attached to the data record and should not be changed when exporting, merging or updating datasets.
 The GloballyUniqueRecordID also provides a means to go back to the source of the data.

 In principle the reference framework is building a pool of globally uniquely identified data records.
 If the data model and the 3 identifiers are used consistently by it’s user group, the combined dataset of uniquely identified records can be considered as the global pool of first mile farm data allowing for global data exchange and data analysis.

+**Datastructure**
+The supporting data structure is visualised in the table below.
+All required data attributes are indicated in bold.
+* By clicking on the blue table title -> all data attributes become visable,
+* By clicking on the data entity buttons -> all data ttributes become visable of that data entity and.
+* By clicking on the {} symbols -> the JSON becomes visable
+<script src="../../_static/docson/widget.js" data-schema="../../../schema/components/GloballyUniqueRecordID.JSON"></script>

 ### Alternative ways of identification